 3.3.4.1 Survival analysis

 Kaplan-Meier curves will be derived for each intervention group (DESI or usual care).
 Overall survival (OS) curves will be calculated using the Kaplan-Meier method.
 OS will primarily be compared between intervention groups using multivariate modelling, Cox’s Proportion Hazards model if appropriate.
+The Cox model should allow for frailty for taking in account the cluster structure of the trial.
 OS will also be compared using multivariate modelling adjusting for important prognostic factors.
 Hazard ratios (HR) and corresponding 95% CIs will be presented.

 3.3.5 Process evaluation

 The process evaluation will be completed by the team at Cardiff and consists of three parts: consultations, interviews and questionnaires.
+Data from the treatment decision CRF as well as details of the training workshops (to measure dose of training) will also be used for the process evaluation report.

 3.3.5.1 Consultations